- Undergraduate Admission

 For Careers in Dynamic Fields

-Our programs in business management; communication; law and government, international relations and political science; and justice studies give you a foundation for many professional options.
+Our programs in business management; communication; law and government, international relations and political science; and criminal justice studies give you a foundation for many professional options.